 If small ants are eating your meat, pet food, nuts and dead insects, you may be able to trace them to flooring cracks.
 If so, they might be living under the concrete slab.
 University of Minnesota Cooperative Extension experts recommend baiting for ant colonies under concrete slabs.

 Various ants live in wall cavities and under floorboards.
 Many ant colonies can be controlled with syrupy baits.

 Carpenter ants are among the ants that live in wall cavities, chewing lumber into sawdust and using the sawdust to help build their nests.
-However, they are also foam “carpenters,” chewing up and reusing foam insulation.
-They can degrade both wood and insulation over time, so the University of Minnesota experts recommend finding carpenter ant nests and spraying insecticides directly into the nests.
+They are also foam “carpenters,” chewing up and reusing foam insulation.
+Carpenter ants can degrade both wood and insulation over time, so the University of Minnesota experts recommend finding carpenter ant nests and spraying insecticides directly into the nests.